RustFields/rustfields.github.io/design/detailed-design.md

 case class Field[A](getMap: Map[Int, A], default: A)
 ```

-The Field is meant to represent the local knowledge of the device about the neighbouring values, much like the Context data structure.
+The Field is meant to represent the local knowledge of the device about the neighboring values,
+much like the Context data structure.

 ### Fields
 The `Fields` trait defines the concept of `Field`, alongside some useful functions and factories.
 It also includes the instance of `cats`'`Monad` type class for Field, in order to enable special syntax and manipulation inside for-comprehensions.
 This trait can be mixed with other traits to enable field manipulation inside functions, like we do inside the `FieldLanguage` trait.

 ### Field Language
 This trait defines the core language constructs for the Field Calculus with reified fields.
-Theese constructs are the same as the regular `ScaFi-core` ones, but they differ in that they also use fields as values.
+These constructs are the same as the regular `ScaFi-core` ones, but they differ in that they also use fields as values.

 ### Field Language Execution
 The 'fields' extension of `ScaFi-core` is meant as a simple extension of the syntax and functionalities that are available inside a regular aggregate program.
 This means that the core execution architecture is the one defined inside the core module of ScaFi.
 To enable the execution of an aggregate program with reified fields, the FieldLanguageProgram trait has been introduced:

 ```scala
 trait FieldLanguageProgram extends AggregateProgram with FieldLanguageImpl